Description and purpose

 A dozen stakeholders came together to form the James River Park System Invasive Task Force at the same time that the private consulting firm Vanasse Hangen Brustlin, Inc. (VHB) proposed the development of a management and restoration plan informed by a data-driven baseline study that will guide invasive plant species control in the JRPS.
 VHB specializes in urban park restoration and brings to the table the experience and expertise of professional environmental scientists who share the Task Force’s devotion to the health of our park system.
 With the leadership of JRPS manager Nathan Burrell and the support of Friends of James River Park, the Task Force and VHB partnership began the work of a fresh approach to the park’s most pernicious challenge.

-Stage 1: Project Initiation (completed)
+Phase 1: Project Initiation (completed)

 In June 2015, JRPS staff and VHB carefully reviewed existing park boundaries, units, and public interests.
 They used this information to determine study areas and management units to use when surveying invasive species.

-Stage 2: Invasive Plant Inventory (completed)
+Phase 2: Invasive Plant Inventory (completed)

 During the summer of 2015, several Task Force member organizations adopted study areas (i.e. Huguenot Flatwater, Chapel Island, etc.).
 Each group recruited volunteers who participated in VHB-sponsored training in survey methodology (approximately 70 volunteers attended training sessions).
 These lead Task Force members then organized volunteer teams to complete on-the-ground surveys of each management unit in their assigned section of the park system.
 The result is a park system-wide complete inventory of invasive species, their locations, and the extent of their cover, as well as anecdotal data on communities of native plants and areas of high priority for protection.

-Stage 3: Implementation of Control Measures
+Phase 3: Implementation of Control Measures (in progress)

-Stage 4: Reporting and Monitoring
+Phase 4: Reporting and Monitoring (in progress)